I-94 and Sheyenne Street Interchange Improvement Project (2018 - 2019)

 The City of West Fargo is overseeing the reconstruction project from 13th Avenue W to 40th Avenue W. Sheyenne Street work zone will stretch for about 2 miles.

-Segment 1: Sheyenne Street from 13th Avenue W. to 19th Avenue W. is now open in reconstruction project limits.
+Segment 1: Sheyenne Street from 13th Avenue W. to 19th Avenue W. is open in reconstruction project limits.
 The new road includes two lanes in each direction and a center turn lane to ease congestion and safety concerns.
-There will be some lane closures during December and February for street light and traffic signal installation.

 Scope of work for project segments: